-I'm a Non-Resident Fellow at the Brute Krulak Center and reserve officer in the US Marine Corps.* My past positions include time as an Adjunct Defense Analyst at the RAND Corporation and a PhD Candidate-in-Residence at the Institute for Security and Conflict Studies.
+In the past, I've spent time as a Non-Resident Fellow at the Brute Krulak Center, a senior analyst in the Marine Corps' COVID-19 Cell, a Summer Associate and Adjunct Defense Analyst at the RAND Corporation, and a PhD Candidate-in-Residence at the Institute for Security and Conflict Studies.